Home / Journals / CMC / Vol.38, No.1, 2013

 CMC-Computers, Materials & Continua, Vol.38, No.1, pp. 17-30, 2013, DOI:10.3970/cmc.2013.038.017

 Abstract This note aims to relate the measured strength statistics of individual carbon nanotubes (CNTs) to the physics of brittle fracture and the weakest link model.
 By approximating an arbitrary flaw size distribution with a segmented power law, an effort is made to extend applicability of the Weibull distribution to arbitrary flaw populations, which explains why the Weibull distribution fits the experimental data of CNTs and many other brittle materials, and why in other cases it is not so clear.
 A generalized Weibull distribution is proposed to account for all non-asymptotic cases.
-The published CNT testing data are analyzed, and finally… More >
+The published CNT testing More >

 • Open AccessOpen Access